gugzkumar/cheet-sheet/docs/setting-up-remote.md

 ## What's Next
 It will be a pain in the butt if you have to manually **Build and Deploy The Code** every time you want to make a change to the api or ui.
-I suggest you set up Continous Deployment of the code via CircleCI.
+I suggest you set up Continuous Deployment of the code via CircleCI.